-Travelers took courier flights between North America, Europe or Asia.
+As an air courier, travelers take courier flights between North America, Europe, or Asia.
 They spent a small percentage of the prevailing fare on these one-way trips, and frequently received a similar deal on the way home.
 In essence, the traveler's baggage allotment was sold to the company making the shipment.
 The traveler got a greatly reduced fare as a result.

 To some, it sounds like the stuff of James Bond or "Mission: Impossible."
 But courier trips, while quite rare today, are completely legal.
 Most of the time, the traveler never sees the item he or she is delivering.

-Memphis-based Federal Express, for example, issued a news release in August 2007 describing upgrades resulting in a 50 percent increase of daily delivery capacity from London to the United States.
+For example, in 2007, Memphis-based Federal Express, issued a news release describing upgrades resulting in a 50 percent increase of daily delivery capacity from London to the United States.
 According to the release, this one upgrade added up to a "20 percent daily capacity from Europe to United States."

 Such investments are not made without due consideration of what the competition is doing.
 Other companies are making similar improvements.
 In short, the air cargo industry has become much stronger and better prepared for speedy delivery than it was in decades past.

 Airfare competition also has become more intense during that time.
 Customs requirements and procedures underwent a major overhaul in most countries following the 9/11 terrorist attacks.
-The list of air courier companies offering cheap flight opportunities has dwindled as a result.
+The list of air courier companies offering cheap flight opportunities dwindled as a result.

 You must be at least 18 years old and a valid passport is required.
 Domestic courier flights do not exist.